jcorbin/hexant/stream.md

 ## META: see also / subsume the old `TODO.md` file
 ## META: grep for code TODOs and cull/triage them into this stream document

-# 2022-05-17
+# 2022-05-18

 ## WIP

+Prompt help system and command help.

-Play testing turmite rules towards am eminent `v1.0` retrospective re-release.
+### Play testing turmite rules

 Trying to build a "dual personality" turmite:
 - state 0 is an LR ant